newjersey/navigator.business.nj.gov/content/src/filings/massage-license-renew.md

 callToActionLink: https://newjersey.mylicense.com/eGov/PersonSearchResults.aspx
 callToActionText: Renew My Massage Therapy License
 ---
-Your massage and bodywork license will expire every two years on November 30th.
+Your massage and bodywork license will expire every two years.
 You will receive a renewal notice in the mail at the address you registered with the Board at least 60 days prior to the expiration of your license.

 ---
 ### Application Requirements